-Since the insurance products are different for Life, P&C and Health companies, the insurance risk formulas are different.
+Since the insurance products are different4 for Life, P&C and Health companies, the insurance risk formulas are different.

 The LRBC formula essentially has two different approaches to insurance risk, one for life products and one for health products.
 The life insurance risk charges are based on the net amount at risk.
-The health insurance risk charges are based on (Exhibit 9 claim) reserves and premiums, and have been modified to bring them in line with the Health formula.
+The health insurance risk charges are based on (Exhibit 9 claim5) reserves and premiums, and have been modified to bring them in line with the Health formula6.
 There is recognition of the insurer's size (measured by the amount of exposure), but not its experience.
 All the resulting risk charges are included in one covariance item.
 The Life formula does not include any factor for the risk of increased growth.
-The Life formula does not include any factor for the risk of increased growth.
-The Life formula does not include any factor for the statutory reserves for companies with these products already provide for this risk.
-The C-2 factors for 2001 for life insurance and LTC are unchanged.
+The Life formula does not include any factor for growth.
+There is no C-2 charge for annuities or surrender-value portion of life products, due to the understanding that statutory reserves for companies with these products already provide for this risk.7 The C-2 factors for 2001 for life insurance and LTC are unchanged.
 Higher "pre-tax" factors have been also determined such that after applying a tax-adjustment factor of .35, the post-tax RBC values for 2001 are essentially the same as the direct use of 2000 factors.
 See below for details of the combined insurance/asset risk under Interest Rate Risk